 When it comes to prepping, age-related needs come at both ends of the spectrum.
 Small children and elderly parents can have very specific needs because their bodies just aren’t able to self-regulate the way a healthy adult in the prime of their life does.
 Elderly preppers have unique needs to take into consideration.

 Even when the needs are the same, such as pureed food or diapering, they have to be approached differently when it’s an elderly person with a lifetime of being independent, or even an adult who has been dependent their entire life.
 They either have memories of not being this way, or they know other adults are not like this.
 It’s important to never make them feel like they are being made fun of for something that is beyond their control, whether that is a physical or mental attribute.

-The key items to do in advance are primarily paperwork.
-In addition to a will and DNR, try to have copies of these documents:
+One of the key items to do in advance is paperwork.
+Try to have copies of these important documents: